goblinchess/GoblinChessChromiaBackend/README.md

 ![Game End Flow](doc/img/rell_game_over_flow.png)

 ### Main Menu
-The Main Menu of the game client uses this flow, shown in the picture below.
-The red arrows can be ignored, since they only become relevant if there is an unexpected error happening on the node.
+The Main Menu of the first game client uses this flow, shown in the picture below.
+The red arrows can be ignored, since they only become relevant if there is an unexpected error happening on the Chromia node.
 Note that wherever we are - as long as we have "gone online" - we can always accept an incoming challenge, this way beginning a new game.

 ![Game End Flow](doc/img/main_menu_state_machine.png)

+### Polling
 To create a game is easy, but waiting for other players to accept an invitation means we need to do polling.
-This is because a blockchain is ignorant about the world outside, and cannot initiate contacts from server to client.
+This is because a blockchain is ignorant about the world outside, and cannot initiate contacts from "server" (=node) to client.
 Especially challenges are tricky, since both the player creating the challenge, and the player about to be challenged are polling for news at the same time.
 The picture below shows an example of a successful challenge:

 ![Create a Game via Challenge](doc/img/rell_challenge_logic_happy_path.png)